 B Corp certification is managed by B Lab, a non-profit that measures companies against rigorous impact metrics in five categories: governance, workers, environment, community, and customers.
 The B Impact Assessment is updated every year to reflect feedback and best practices.
-As a certified B Corp, Iroquois Valley is required to recertify every few years to demonstrate the Company has continued to meet standards.
-In 2021, Iroquois Valley completed its third recertification; Iroquois Valley has consistently improved its score through its recertifications.
-Iroquois Valley has scored within the top 10% of all B Corps assessed since 2016, earning us the designation of a "Best for the World" company overall and in other specific categories such as governance and customers.
+In 2021, Iroquois Valley completed its third recertification.

 In 2019, Iroquois Valley became one of the first companies to undergo an Impact Management Assessment by Aeris Insight, which verified that our programs and policies are consistent with our impact strategy.
-Additionally, Iroquois Valley has been selected to the ImpactAssets IA50 from 2012-2021.
-Our tenure on this list led to special recognition as an Emeritus Manager in 2021.
+Additionally, Iroquois Valley has been selected to the ImpactAssets IA50 from 2012-2022.
+Our tenure on this list led to special recognition as an Emeritus Manager in 2022.
 The IA50 is a listing of experienced private debt and equity impact investment managers that is updated annually by ImpactAssets, a non-profit organization that promotes a capital ecosystem for optimal social, environmental, and financial impact.